 How to easily make muffins with leftover stuffing?

-These breakfast egg muffins require just 5 minutes of hands-on preparation and are so easy to make!
+This breakfast egg muffins recipe for leftover stuffing requires just 5 minutes of hands-on preparation and are so easy to make!

 - Assemble: Grease a muffin pan and add 1/2 cup of stuffing into each muffin tin.
 Use the back of a measuring cup to gently press down to compress the stuffing mixture.
 Top with leftover roast turkey, holiday ham or whatever cooked protein you love!
 Crack one egg on top of each stuffing muffin.